raphael-luciano/body-feeling-reader/README.md

 - Install TensorFlow
 ```
-pip3 install -q tensorflow==1.14 (required v1.14, v2+ don't have tensorflow.contrib, which is used here)
+pip3 install tensorflow==1.14 (required v1.14, v2+ don't have tensorflow.contrib, which is used here)
 pip3 install tensorflow-gpu (maybe you need to specify version as well.
 I didn't have to)
 ```